uSurveys/usurveys-android/README.md

 ### TODO
 P0:
 1. Implement some error and stacktrace reporting
-2. Upload the customer ID with every request

 P1:
-1. Add API Key and Sheet ID input support
+1. Make the surveys look prettier
 2. Upload demo app to the play store

-P2:
-1. Make the surveys look prettier